5 mins read

 Dr. Bhavya

-Have you ever experienced a fiery, burning sensation in your chest after having a meal?
-Or a bitter taste in your mouth that won’t go away?
+Have you ever experienced that burning sensation in your chest after having a meal that made you uncomfortable?

 Jump to section

-If you find yourself constantly belching or experiencing a sour acid burp, you might suffer from Gastroesophageal Reflux Disease or GERD.
+If you find yourself constantly belching, you might be suffering from a condition called Gastroesophageal Reflux Disease, commonly called GERD.

-On the other hand, GERD is diagnosed when stomach contents backflow or reflux at least twice a week, severely impacting a person’s daily activities.
+So, how is GERD diagnosed?
+It is diagnosed clinically when you find that your stomach's contents backflow or reflux at least twice a week, severely impacting daily activities.

-Why is There a Backlash of Stomach Contents?
+Why is There a Backflow of Stomach Contents?

 • Regurgitation or backlash of food.